Meet Frequent Teachers at KPC

 Atira Zeoli

 Atira Zeoli is the daughter and heart student of Jetsunma Ahkön Lhamo.
-She has attended Dharma teachings and empowerments since she was a child, attended several years of the annual month-long Palyul retreat in upstate New York, and has been authorized by Jetsunma to give beginning Buddhist teachings.
+She has attended Dharma teachings and empowerments since she was a child, attended several years of the annual month-long Palyul retreat in upstate New York, and has been authorized to teach by Jetsunma.